Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

 !!!
 Summary

-    This page summarizes all aspects of the hitbox system, which is responsible for transfering data between two bodies on collision.
+    This page summarizes all aspects of the hitbox system, which is responsible for transfering data between two bodies through collision detection.

 ## Scripting